datahub-project/datahub/metadata-ingestion/README.md

 ## Lineage with Airflow

 There's a couple ways to get lineage information from Airflow into DataHub.

 :::note

-If you're simply looking to run ingestion on a schedule, take a look at these sample DAGs:

-- [`generic_recipe_sample_dag.py`](./src/datahub_provider/example_dags/generic_recipe_sample_dag.py) - reads a DataHub ingestion recipe file and runs it
-- [`mysql_sample_dag.py`](./src/datahub_provider/example_dags/mysql_sample_dag.py) - runs a MySQL metadata ingestion pipeline using an inlined configuration.
+Instead, if you wish to schedule your ingestion receipes through airflow look [here](./schedule_docs/airflow.md)

 :::

 ### Using Datahub's Airflow lineage backend (recommended)